dbtreasure/eframe-paint/README.md

    - Adjust brush thickness using the slider
    - Change colors using the color picker

-2. **Layer Management**
+2. **Advanced Layer Management**

    - Create new layers using the layer panel
+   - Transform layers:
+     - Rotate layers to any angle
+     - Scale layers up or down
+     - Translate layers to new positions
+   - Add image layers with full transformation support
    - Toggle layer visibility
+   - Drag and drop to reorder layers
-   - Reorder layers to arrange your drawing elements
+   - Rename layers as needed

 3. **Selection and Editing**
    - Use the Selection tool to select parts of your drawing
    - Move and modify selected areas
    - Delete selections using the Eraser tool
+   - Apply transformations to selected content

 ### Web Locally